BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 | ![1 In 5 Winsplus](/uploads/1-in-5-winsplus.png "1 In 5 Winsplus"){:height="100px" width="100px"}  | ![1 In 3 Winsplus](/uploads/1-in-3-winsplus.png "1 In 3 Winsplus"){:height="100px" width="100px"} |  ![1 In 2 Wins Plus](/uploads/1-in-2-wins-plus.png "1 In 2 Wins Plus"){:height="100px" width="100px"}  |
 | ![Top 5 Win](/uploads/top-5-win.png "Top 5 Win"){:height="100px" width="100px"}  |  ![Weekly Lotto](/uploads/weekly-lotto.png "Weekly Lotto"){:height="100px" width="100px"}   | ![The Hourly Plus](/uploads/the-hourly-plus.png "The Hourly Plus"){:height="100px" width="100px"}

-You can use pre-configured games, or create your own unique games by tweaking any one of the many configuration paramaters available to you.

 ## Key Configuration